Visas and background checks

 • Turkey

+To teach English in Turkey you’ll need a residency permit and work visa.
 The residency permit allows you to live in Turkey once your tourist visa expires, but not to work.
-You’ll need:
+The work visa, sponsored by your employer, allows you to work.

 • Vietnam